 Another school year has come and gone, and miraculously, somehow, you survived your first year of college!
 Shocking!
 Right?
 After what seemed like an impossibly long year, you finally get to move out your dinky dorm room and find a place to call home.
 After an entire school year of guessing on your exams, let Rent College Pads take the guesswork out of where you’re going to live.
 We did tons of digging to find the best of the best for Berkeley off-campus housing.
 After reading countless reviews, we have left you with our tops picks for UC-Berkeley landlords.

 Want to see more properties near UC-Berkeley?
-Check out the complete list of houses and apartments near UCB for more off-campus housing options near campus.
+Check out the complete list of apartments near UCB.

 In the middle of Downtown Berkeley sits the Berkeley Central Apartments.
 These artist-style lofts give residents the choice between studio, one, and two-bedroom units featuring stainless steel appliances and in-unit washer and dryers.
 With wall-to-wall windows, you’ll be taking in the best views of the city!